THEOplayer/documentation/theoplayer/how-to-guides/01-ads/02-customizing-the-ad-overlay-text.md

         language: 'en',
         languages: { 'en':
             {
-                    "The content will play in": "Here your customised text", "seconds": "Here your customised text"
+                    "The content will play in": "Here your customized text", "seconds": "Here your customized text"
                     // any other translation or text change }
         }